-You can use OSS buckets to create PVs in Kubernetes clusters.
+You can use Object Storage Service (OSS) buckets to create PVs in Container Service for Kubernetes (ACK) clusters.

-Currently, you can use static OSS volumes only.
+Only statically provisioned OSS volumes are supported.
 You can use OSS volumes in the following ways:

-You have created a bucket in the OSS console.
+A bucket is created in the OSS console.

 - OSS is a shared storage system that can provide storage services to multiple pods at the same time.

-- bucket: Only buckets can be mounted to a Kubernetes cluster.
-The subdirectories or files in a bucket cannot be mounted to a Kubernetes cluster.
+- bucket: Only buckets can be mounted to an ACK cluster.
+The subdirectories or files in a bucket cannot be mounted to an ACK cluster.

-- url: The endpoint of the OSS bucket.
-If the OSS bucket and target node are deployed in the same region, you can use an internal endpoint.
+- url: the endpoint of the OSS bucket.
+If the node to which the OSS bucket is mounted is in the same region as the OSS bucket, you can use the internal endpoint of the OSS bucket.

 -o *** -o ***.